Notes from National – October 2024

 207 343-1842

-The deadline for the May Bulletin is Tuesday, May 14, 2024.
-Keep those cards and letters coming in!
-You can find recent issues of the Bulletin on the Program Books and Information Page.
+The September Bulletin Deadline is September 14, 2024.
+Recent issues of the Bulletin can be found on the Program Books and Information Page.

 Consider this Idea!